-“Methodological Tool or Methodology?”
-(Forum: Qualitative Social Research, first author PDF) uses the Researching Research Project as an example to examine a methodological question—how to determine the validity of computer-assisted qualitative data analysis.
-It suggests researchers shift their analytic focus from the instrumentality and efficiency of the software to the research practice itself.
-It argues that deliberative methodological decisions should be made by considering three factors: a researcher’s methodological approach, the built-in validity structure of the data analysis software, and the specific research context.
+In “Methodological Tool or Methodology?”
+(Forum: Qualitative Social Research, pdf, with Peiwei Li, Karen Ross & Barbara Dennis), my co-authors and I suggest that researchers should shift their analytic focus from the instrumentality and efficiency of the software to the research practice itself.
+We argue that deliberative methodological decisions should be made by considering three factors: a researcher’s methodological approach, the built-in validity structure of the data analysis software, and the specific research context.